kanisht09/JavaTutorial/Notes.md

 - To get the maximum value of long in Java we can use Long.MAX_VALUE and to get the minimum value of long in Java we can use Long.MIN_VALUE.
 - To get the maximum value of int in Java we can use Integer.MAX_VALUE and to get the minimum value of int in Java we can use Integer.MIN_VALUE.

+#### Strings are immutable in Java .

+For printing in Java we can use :

+- System.out.print()
+- System.out.println() // same as System.out.print() with additional '/n' character
+- System.out.printf() // format specifier -> similar to C
+- System.out.format() // format specifier